-In operation for over 60 years - Plummer’s Lodge is the longest running fishing operation in the Canadian Arctic.
-Great Bear Lake Lodge is certainly the crown jewel of the Plummer’s program, boasting all tackle world records for lake trout and arctic grayling along with dozens of line class records.
-This is a fishery where 8 pound lake trout and 18 inch grayling are the norm; and a tarpon sized trout over 50 pounds is a reality!
+In operation for over 60 years – Plummer’s Lodge is the longest running fishing operation in the Canadian Arctic.
+Great Bear Lake Lodge is certainly the crown jewel of the Plummer’s program, boasting all-tackle world records for lake trout and arctic grayling along with dozens of line class records.
+This is a fishery where 8-pound lake trout and 18-inch grayling are the norm, and a tarpon sized trout over 50 pounds is a reality!
 Bordering the tree line and sitting just above the Arctic Circle, the scenery is absolutely breathtaking and the fishing is incredible!
 Spend your days drift fishing and sight casting to large lake trout or working the shorelines and creek mouths for grayling.
-Two on-site otter float planes make daily fly outs an option and packages can be totally customized to include some Arctic Char fishing at the Tree River Outpost!

 Great Bear Lake Lodge is centered on a small island with individual cabins surrounding the main lodge.
-The main lodge consists of the dining room, a fully stocked bar, pool table and a huge stone fireplace with seating area.
+The main lodge consists of the dining room, a fully stocked bar, pool table and a huge stone fireplace with a seating area.
 There is also an onsite tackle shop where you can purchase gifts, rental equipment or flies and tackle for the trip.
-The guest cabins all have different room configurations accommodationg between 1 - 8 people each making it easy to accomodate single anglers, couples, families and also take care of a boys trip.
-All cabins are equipped with full baths, stoves, extra blankets and 24 hour electricity.
+The guest cabins all have different room configurations accommodating between 1 – 8 people each making it easy to accommodate single anglers, couples, families and also take care of a boys trip.
+All cabins are equipped with full baths, stoves, extra blankets, and 24-hour electricity.
 You will be well taken care of with daily housekeeping and fresh water with ice for cocktails in the room each afternoon!